Moments in My Mind

 A few months after the first shipment of children, the first African slaves were shipped to Virginia.
 Interestingly, no American market existed for African slaves until late in the 17th century.
 Until then, black slave traders typically took their cargo to Bermuda.
-England’s poor were the colonies’ preferred source of slave labor, even though Europeans were more likely than Africans to die an early death in the fields.
+England’s poor were the colonies’ preferred source of slave labour, even though Europeans were more likely than Africans to die an early death in the fields.
 Slave owners had a greater interest in keeping African slaves alive because they represented a more significant investment.
 Black slaves received better treatment than Europeans on plantations, as they were viewed as valuable, lifelong property rather than indentured servants with a specific term of service.

 Corruption was rampant in the headright system and included double-counting of individual slaves, land allocations for servants who were dead upon arrival, and per head fees given for those kidnapped off English streets.

 Purveyors of slaves often worked in teams of spirits, captains, and office-keepers to kidnap people from English ports for sale in the American labour market.
 Spirits lured or kidnapped potential servants and arranged for their transport with ship captains.
 Office-keepers maintained a base to run the operation.
 They would entertain their prey and get them to sign papers until an awaiting ship became available.
 Spirits and their accomplices were occasionally put on trial, but court records show that they got off easily and that the practice was tolerated because it was so profitable.

 The indentured servant system of people who voluntarily mortgaged their freedom evolved into slavery.
 England essentially dumped its unwanted in the American colonies, where they were treated no better than livestock.
 Servants were regularly battered, whipped, and humiliated.
 The disease was rampant, food was in short supply, and working and living conditions were grim.
 War with local native Indian tribes was common.
 Severe punishment made escape unrealistic.
 Initially, running away was considered a capital crime, with clemency granted in exchange for an agreement to increase the period of servitude.